Kumar-Aakash/analytics-dashboard/README.md

 # analytics-dashboard
-This is a private repository for analytics dashboard
+This is a public repository for analytics dashboard